-But, just to be clear, what you’re earning and redeeming aren’t technically “Total Rewards” credits anymore.
-Total Rewards (the loyalty program for Caesars Entertainment) got a rebrand in February 2019 after Harrah’s bought Caesars.
+But, just to be clear, what you're earning and redeeming aren't technically "Total Rewards" credits anymore.
+Total Rewards (the loyalty program for Caesars Entertainment) got a rebrand in February 2019 after Harrah's bought Caesars.
 The Total Rewards loyalty program is now known as Caesars Rewards, and the Total Rewards Credit Card (which gives credits for purchases) is now the Caesars Rewards Credit Card.
-The card gives 5 credits for every $1 spent at Caesars Rewards resorts and casinos; 2 credits per $1 spent on airline tickets, gas, and groceries; and 1 credit per $1 spent on everything else.
+The card gives 5 points / $1 (credits/$) spent at Caesars Rewards resorts and casinos; 2 on airline tickets, gas, and groceries; and 1 point / $1 (credits/$) spent on everything else.

 Total Rewards Visa benefits include a $0 annual fee, a $100 initial rewards bonus, auto rental insurance, emergency support, $0 fraud liability, and free credit score reports.
 Cardholders who make a purchase within 90 days of opening an account also receive a buffet pass valid at all Caesars resorts and get upgraded to Total Rewards Platinum status.
 Platinum status gives cardholders discounts at spas and gift shops, as well as pre-sale access to select shows.… read full answer

 Benefits like auto rental insurance and $0 fraud liability come with a lot of other credit cards, so they don’t set the Total Rewards Visa apart.
 Still, it’s important to understand what exactly the benefits are and how they work.
 That way cardholders can be sure to take full advantage of them and save the most money possible.

 The auto rental collision damage waiver insures you when you drive rental vehicles.
 You’ll receive the benefit when you decline the rental agency’s insurance and use your Total Rewards Visa to pay for the reservation.
 You’ll be covered for damage due to collision or theft.